 With Outlook and Ganttic two-way synchronization, we export the existing data from Outlook to Ganttic and vice versa.
 Any changes you make to the plans in your Outlook Calendar will be synced to Ganttic for others to see.

-Tip: Contact us if you are having trouble deciding which sync is best for you.
-Our friendly Helpdesk can go through the steps with your and steer you in the right direction.
+Contact us if you are having trouble deciding which sync is best for you.
+Sign up for a free webinar and we’ll get you synched up!

 Why Sync Outlook to your Gantt chart?

 There are a number of benefits as to why you should sync your Gantt chart and Outlook, including: